auth0-community/auth0-editprofile-widget/README.md

   --output url update_user_profile.js --no-parse --no-merge
 ```

-- app_token: it should be an app token generated in the [API Exporer](https://auth0.com/docs/api/v2) with `read:users`, `update:users` and `update:users_app_metadata` scopes
+- app_token: it should be an app token generated in the [API Exporer](https://auth0.com/docs/api/v2) with `read:users`, `update:users` and `update:users_app_metadata` scopes.
 - client_secret: should be the client secret of the same app you are using in the client side.
-It is used to verify the user token
+It is used to verify the user token.
-- domain: your auth0 account domain
+- domain: your auth0 account domain.

 and set the `connection_strategy`: